stipula-language/stipula-workbench/README.md

 # Stipula Full-Stack Project
-This project provides a full-stack environment for generating and analyzing Stipula smart contracts, featuring a React frontend, a Node.js backend server, and a Python analyzer.
+This project provides a full-stack environment for generating and analyzing Stipula legal contracts, featuring a React frontend, a Node.js backend server, and a Python analyzer.